washingtoncie/washingtoncie.github.io/_pages/student-service-learning/youth-facing-the-global-refugee-and-migration-crisis.md

 layout: default
 permalink: /student-service-learning/youth-facing-the-global-refugee-and-migration-crisis
 ---
-# Youth Facing the Global Refugee and Migration Crisis
+# Youth Facing the Global Refugee and Migration Crisis: A Diplomacy Simulation & Advocacy Program
-## **YOUTH FACING THE GLOBAL MIGRATION AND REFUGEE CRISIS: A DIPLOMACY SIMULATION & ADVOCACY PROGRAM**

 **_Do you want to learn to negotiate international crises like a diplomat?
 Do you want to explore how to advocate for migration and refugee policies in the U.S. and around the world?_**